 For wedges the validation is performed solely in water.
 The validation is focused on central square fields with a few exceptions.
 Special care should be taken when verifying and evaluating wedge beam models.
-Block validation is performed by comparing RayPlan 2024B to Eclipse (Varian) and Oncentra (Elekta) returning gamma distributions within the acceptance criteria and as part of the IAEA test suite.
+Block validation is performed by comparing doses from RayPlan v2025 to Eclipse (Varian) and Oncentra (Elekta) and as part of the IAEA test suite.
 The IAEA test suite also includes Elekta wedges.
 Only divergent photon blocks are supported.
 Cone validation is limited to Elekta LINACs.